Luc Courchesne: Work

-He has been awarded several artist-in-residence positions internationally.
+Courchesne has been awarded several artist-in-residence positions internationally.
 Since 1996, he has been a member of the Society for Arts and Technology in Montreal.
 He was Chairman of the Board of Directors from 1996 to 2005, then Vice-Chairman from 2005 to 2008.

 Collections

 Courchesne's work is included in the permanent collection of the National Gallery of Canada, Musée national des beaux-arts du Québec and elsewhere as well as in many institutions internationally such as the Zentrum für Kunst und Medientechnologie (ZKM) in Karlsruhe.